Former Ferrari CEO Will Help Chinese Company Build Global Hypercars

 In an official press release, Silk-FAW appoints former Ferrari CEO and Board Member Amedeo Felisa as special advisor to the joint venture's executive chairman and member of the senior advisory board.

 Felisa is expected to contribute greatly to the brand with his 26 years of experience working for the Prancing Horse.
-In fact, Silk-FAW discloses that Felisa "will be involved in setting global strategy for the Company and will provide oversight on all elements of the execution of the Company's business plan."
+In fact, Silk-FAW discloses that Felisa "will be involved in setting global strategy for the company and will provide oversight on all elements of the execution of the company's business plan."

 Gallery: Hongqi S9